-Section 12.: INVOLUNTARY TRANSFERS
+Section 12.9: INVOLUNTARY TRANSFERS

-12..1.
+12.9.1.
 Administrative.
-(Refer to Appendix M containing Attachment 5.a. to Pre-arbitration Settlement Agreement dated September 27, 2005.)
-When the supervisor believes that the best interests of the District, the pupils, or the unit member will be served by an administrative transfer, he/she shall file with the appropriate division head a written request stating the reason(s) for such a transfer.
-The reason(s) shall not be arbitrary or capricious.
+K When the supervisor believes that the best interests of the District, the pupils, or the unit member will be served by an administrative transfer, he/she shall file with the appropriate division head a written request stating the reason(s) for such a transfer.
+Administrative transfers provide a process to address behavior/actions and their impacts that cannot be addressed through Article 14 – Evaluation or Article 34 – Letters of Reprimand and Suspensions.

+The reason(s) for administrative transfer shall not be arbitrary or capricious.
+Administrative transfers cannot be based on a bargaining unit member’s actions that are protected (e.g. SDEA meetings, representing SDEA members at conferences, working to rule, etc.).
+When a bargaining unit member’s action is not protected, the site administrator is to determine if the action can be addressed through Article 14 – Evaluation or Article 34 – Letters of Reprimand and Suspensions.
+When the bargaining unit member’s action is neither protected nor addressable through Article 14 or Article 34, the unit member will be entitled to the following elements of due process and the procedure outlined below will be followed.

 The unit member will be entitled to the following elements of due process:

+12.9.1.1.
+Due Process

-12..1.1.
-Before the request for administrative transfer is acted upon, the supervisor shall advise the unit member through a personal interview and in writing that an administrative transfer is being recommended and the reasons therefor.
+12.9.1.1.1 Before the request for administrative transfer is acted upon, the supervisor shall advise the unit member through a personal interview and in writing that an administrative transfer is being recommended and the reasons therefor.

-12..1.The appropriate division administrator(s) shall, upon request, meet with the unit member to
+12.9.1.1.2 The appropriate division administrator(s) shall, upon request, meet with the unit member to

 discuss the proposed administrative transfer.